diana-moreno/eat-the-world/README.md

 ## Preintroduction

-This project is the result of hard teamwork during a week, developed within Skylab.
+This project is the result of hard teamwork during a week, developed within Skylab bootcamp.

 Special thanks to my colleagues mentioned at credits in bottom.